iJackUA/rwdtow/_posts/1970-01-01-ruby-on-rails.md

 * browser and job queue - are representatives of the "outside world"
 * controller and job classes do parsing and unification of params for your code

-Your job should like as simple as that
+Your job should look as simple as this:

 ```ruby
 class BigComplexJob < ApplicationJob
   queue_as :default

   def perform(*params)
     MyComplexLogicClass.do_a_lot_of_work(params)
   end